-Remarks State whether any point on the agenda of the general shareholders s' meetings during the ~ year has not been approved by the shareholders for any reason Yes $\square$ No X Point s on agenda not approved % votes against () () If non-approval of the point is for a reason other than the votes against the text part and "N/A" will be placed in the "% votes against" column. t, this will be explained in B.6 State whether the Bylaws contain any restrictions requiring a shares to attend general shareholders' meetings or to cast a result.
-Yes $\square$ No $X$ Num ber of shares required to attend the general meeting Num ber of shares required to cast a remote vote Remarks D 7 Characteristics in the Language 11:1 1 days at 11:1 ana adam d B.7 State whether it has been established that certain decisi specified by law which entail acquisition, disposal or co company of essential assets or other similar corporate transactions must be submitted for the approval of the general shareholders' meet ing.
-Yes $\square$ No $X$ Explain the decisions other than those established by law that must general shareholders' meeting t be submitted to the
+Remarks State whether any point on the agenda of the general shareholders s' meetings during the ~ year has not been approved by the shareholders for any reason Yes □ No X Point s on agenda not approved % votes against () () If non-approval of the point is for a reason other than the votes against the text part and "N/A" will be placed in the "% votes against" column. t, this will be explained in B.6 State whether the Bylaws contain any restrictions requiring shares to attend general shareholders' meetings or to cast a result.
+Yes \square No X Num ber of shares required to attend the general meeting Num ber of shares required to cast a remote vote Remarks D.7 B.7 State whether it has been established that certain decisi specified by law which entail acquisition, disposal or co company of essential assets or other similar corporate transactions must be submitted for the approval of the general shareholders' meet ing.
+Yes \square No X Explain the decisions other than those established by law that mus general shareholders' meeting t be submitted to the